Hashpack/hashconnect/README.md

 And it will pop up a modal in the extension allowing the user to pair.

+#### Pairing to Iframe

+It is possible for dapps to be loaded in an iframe embedded in HashPack.

 ### Second Time Connecting

+When calling init HashConnect will automatically reconnect to any previously connected pairings.
+These pairings are returned in the init data [(details)](#hashconnecttypesinitilizationdata).

 ### Disconnecting

+Call `hashconnect.disconnect(topic)` to disconnect a pairing.
+You can then access the new list of current pairings from `hashconnect.hcData.savedPairings`.

 ### Sending Requests